eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/mdl-guides/index.md

 ## Wallet Provider Guide

-As a Wallet Provider, you can find practical, step-by-step guides and technical specifications here for implementing a Wallet supporting the mDL.
+Practical, step-by-step guidance and technical specifications for implementing a Wallet that supports the mDL.

   [Discover the wallet provider guides](./wallet-provider/getting-started.md)

 ## mDL Issuer Guide

-As an mDL Issuer, you can find practical, step-by-step guides and technical specifications here for implementing an mDL Issuing Authority.
+Comprehensive instructions and specifications for implementing an mDL Issuing Authority.

   [Discover the mDL issuer guides](./mdl-issuer/getting-started.md)

 ## mDL Verifier Guide

-As an mDL Verifier, you can find practical, step-by-step guides and technical specifications here for implementing an mDL Reader and mDL Remote Verifier.
+Implementation guidance and specifications for building an mDL Reader and Remote Verifier.

   [Discover the mDL verifier guides](./mdl-verifier/getting-started.md)